Welcome to where Don Runs and where even your crew has to be crazy!

 Donations of water, food, Gatorade, etc., will be requested for the aid stations about a week before the event.
 Please do not sign up if you have no intention of participating.
 And if you have signed up, but need to withdraw, please leave me know as soon as possible.

 There will be at least 3 manned stations.

 Tuscarora State Forest,

 First, I want to Thank the Harrisburg Area Road Runners' Club for allowing me to direct these two FREE events for the club.
 Running should be fun and affordable and that is what we are trying to do here!

-I have the old map for the Conococheague 50K and , as well as pictures of the trail.
-Entry for the this 50K is will open on or near June 1, 2016.
+I will be posting a map and turn sheets for the Tuscarora Trails run soon.
+I still have the old map for the Conococheague 50K and , as well as pictures of the trail, if you would like to see the general area you will be running.
+Entry for the this 50K for the Tuscarora Trails 50K will open February 1 and entry for the Conococheague 50K will open on or near June 1, 2017.
 Since we are limited by the Bureau of Forestry as to how many participants we can have, you must register to run.
 You will be able to do that here, on line.
 And registration is free, too!!!